|When it’s tough to wake up, face the day,|

 The good news is that this is all common and fixable.
 Writing is supposed to feel good, even when it makes you cry.
 It’s supposed to feel like taking a weight off your chest, like removing the claws choking your throat.
 It’s supposed to make you feel heard.

-If you are ready to find a healing path through words, come join me for the 30 Day Write Out Your Pain Poetry Challenge.
+If you are ready to find a healing path through words, come join me for Write Out Your Pain.

-I won’t be taking any of this material off Google.
+None of the material in this course is from Google.
 This isn’t some internet how-to list.
 This is from one writer to another: real talk.
 It’s how I do what I do, and I’m making it as accessible as I can.

 Ready to Start?